AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-It's common to call `temp` a "temporary".
-As far as C++ is concerned, `temp` is not a temporary
+It's common to call `temp` a "temporary", but `temp` is not a temporary object.
+True temporary objects are *unnamed*
-object.
-True temporary objects are *unnamed* objects that do not appear in the source code.
+objects that do not appear in the source code.
 Temporary objects arise in one of two ways:

-- implicit type conversions are applied to make function call succeed
+- Implicit type conversions are applied to make function call succeed.
-- functions `return` objects
+- As functions `return` objects.

 #### implicit type conversions